 Use an estate appraisal when the value affects a legal or tax decision

-Estate appraisals are most important when a value conclusion will be reviewed by someone outside the family.
-The report should be scoped to the estate purpose before research begins, because probate, estate tax, basis support, and family distribution do not always need the same level of reporting.
+Estate appraisals matter most when someone outside the family will review the value.
+Scope the report to the estate purpose before research begins, because probate, estate tax, basis support, and family distribution do not always need the same reporting level.

-Order one when counsel, a CPA, a fiduciary, a court, or heirs need a documented value rather than an informal estimate.
+Order one when counsel, a CPA, a fiduciary, a court, or heirs need a documented value instead of an informal estimate.

 Confirm whether the controlling value is fair market value, replacement value, liquidation context, or another basis named by the estate team.